Hazards Planning Center

 This PIE webinar will focus on sea level rise from the perspective of local governments, the legal implications of rising seas, and how communities can adequately adapt to sea level rise.

-Attendees of this webinar will: (1) Understand local government tradeoffs and perspectives concerning sea level rise, (2) Learn about the legal liability for infrastructure. and (3) Be provided with information regarding the limits of the zoning and land use control actions communities can take.
+Attendees of this webinar will: (1) Understand local government tradeoffs and perspectives concerning sea level rise, and (2) Learn about the legal liability for infrastructure. and (3) Be provided with information regarding the limits of the zoning and land use control actions communities can take.

 Thomas K. Ruppert, Esq. is a Coastal Planning Specialist for the Florida Sea Grant at the University of Florida.
 Jerry Murphy, JD, AICP, CFM is a Faculty Consultant for the Program for Resource Efficient Communities at the University of Florida